 A. J.G.
 Wentworth Lawsuit: Unpaid Overtime Claim Basics

-- Did not receive overtime for hours worked over 40 per week
+- Failed to pay overtime for hours worked over 40 each week.

-Jack Siegel, & Chris R. Miltenberger represent the potential class of hourly employees in the J.G.
+Jack Siegel & Chris Miltenberger represent Mr. Dickens and the other Loan Officers who have filed consent forms to participate in the J.G.
 Wentworth Lawsuit.
 The J.G.
-Wentworth Lawsuit is currently pending in the United States District Court for the District of New Mexico, Case No. 2:17-cv-493.
+Wentworth Lawsuit is currently pending in the United States District Court for the Eastern District of Texas, Sherman Division, Case Number 4:17-642.

-Please contact us with any questions you may have regarding the J.G.
-Wentworth Lawsuit.
+Please contact us to help with our investigation of the J.G.
+Wentworth Lawsuit or to answer any questions you may have regarding the case.
 You may give us a call us at 817.416.5060.
 If you prefer, you can also email us:

 Chris Miltenberger: Chris@crmlawpractice.com